-- Allocation of QoS between the MTA and the CMTS. - Specification of the interfaces which are available for control and delivery of QoS in IPCablecom Networks. - Support for IPCablecom embedded MTAs. - Support for Network-based Call Signaling (NCS) [5]
+- Allocation of QoS between the MTA and the CMTS. - Specification of the interfaces which are available for control and delivery of QoS in IPCablecom Networks. - Support for IPCablecom embedded MTAs. - Support for Network-based Call Signaling (NCS) [10].

-This specification assumes that DOCSIS QoS (specifically RFI version 1.1 [4] or later) is used to control and deliver QoS across the DOCSIS networks.
-Any reference to DOCSIS in this document is understood to be DOCSIS version 1.1 or later.
+This specification assumes that DOCSIS QoS (specifically RFI version 1.1 [9], or greater) is used to control and deliver QoS across the DOCSIS networks.
+Use of the term DOCSIS 1.1 is used throughout this specification and signifies any DOCSIS version 1.1 or greater.